- Rooibos pronunciation

 For the rats at least, the antioxidants clearly increased in the brain, helping to offset the oxidative stress that was induced.
 This may suggest that the compounds from the rooibos did cross their blood-brain barrier.

-The “youth enzyme” AMPK
+3. Boosts the “youth enzyme” AMPK

 Some bloggers claim there are benefits of drinking rooibos tea for skin.
 They allege it’s anti-inflammatory, helps reduce wrinkles, and it’s good to drink everyday for those reasons.
 Some even recommend to make a rooibos tea face mask.